sa-concept-refactoring/doc/chapters/abbreviateFunctionTemplate.typ

   caption: [Example to illustrate call site differences of auto parameters], ) <call_site_differences>

+// COR Andere Einschränkungen?

 #pagebreak()
 === Abstract Syntax Tree <second_refactoring_ast>
 As can be seen in @second_refactoring_ast_figure, the AST transformation of this refactoring is very minimal.
 The only change is that the explicit type parameter name is replaced with a generated one.

+// COR What is missing?
 It is interesting to see how abstract the abstract syntax tree really is in this case.
 It does not reflect the source code as closely as in @inline_concept_requirement (@first_refactoring_ast_analysis).